herdstat/herdstat-action/README.md

     steps:
       - uses: actions/checkout@v3
       - uses: herdstat/herdstat-action@v0.3.0
+        env:
+          GITHUB_TOKEN: ${{ github.token }}
       - uses: EndBug/add-and-commit@v9
         with:
           default_author: github_actions
           add: 'contribution-graph.svg'
           message: 'Update contribution graph'
 ```

+Note that we provide the GitHub token to the action by means of the `GITHUB_TOKEN` environment variable to avoid rate
+limiting issues for unauthenticated API calls.

 You can see that workflow in action in the [herdstat/.github](https://github.com/herdstat/.github) repository.
 The graph
 is included in the [herdstat organization profile](https://github.com/herdstat).